How to buy stocks

 Avoid buying stocks on the way down in price

-I read a book as part of my training on how to invest in stocks to always buy low and sell high; that most of the profits are made at the entry point.
+I read a book as part of my training on how to invest in stocks.
+The author emphasized on the need to always buy low and sell high; that most of the profits are made at the entry point.
 That is, if you are able to buy a stock when the price is low, that is when you can make most profit.
 Of course, the saying is true.
 But the question is that, “how do you low whether the price is already low enough for you to buy?”
 I was busy looking for stocks that their prices are trending downward.
 With my research, I finally settle for one that has reached its lowest price for the year.
 I considered this a good buy and quickly placed my order.
 Unfortunately, what I thought would be the lowest price of the share turned to be incorrect.
 After I bought the share, the price still went further down far below the price at which I bought my own.
 So, the point I am trying to make here is that, it is not advisable to buy stocks when prices are going downward.
 You may not know if the company is heading for its grave.
 Some stocks prices have gone down that way and never bounced back.
 In your attempt to buy at a low price, you should not make this mistake.
 Instead, wait until the price of the price start rising before you buy.

 Don’t depend too much on your stockbroker

 Greed and fear are your two enemies when it comes to investing in stocks.
 Some people will not invest in stocks because of the fear that the market will crash or that they may lose their money.
 I don’t want to talk much on fear because those people that are plagued with such fear will not even bother to read this article.
 If you are reading this article, I want to believe that you are interested in stock investing.
 One of the ways one can easily lose money in stock market is when you are too greedy.
 Greediness will not allow someone to sell his shares when he has made appreciable gains on the stock.
 If you bought a stock and the price has gone up enough that you have made gain, there is nothing bad in selling the stocks and then look for another opportunity.
 If you have time to do research, you will always discover new opportunities in the market.
 If you hold to a stock for too long period, you may lose the money back to the market when the price reverses itself.
 Please, this does not contradict the point I mentioned that you should have a long term perspective when investing in stocks.
-Having a long time range will allow you to wait enough till the time the price will appreciate before considering selling the stocks.
+Having a long time range will allow you to wait long enough till the price appreciates before considering selling the stocks.
 You will not be forced to sell at loss when you need the money.

 Cut short your loss